Knight of Cups

 Be wary of misreading signs when it comes to people-politics within the office.

-Your expectations may not meet what it going on (because others have hidden agendas or you are simply being too idealistic), or you may have become too emotionally attached to a project or result.
-Be careful in keeping your emotions bottled as they may not help you in a difficult conversation.
+Your expectations may not meet what is going on (because others have hidden agendas, or you are simply being too idealistic), or you may have become too emotionally attached to a project or result.
+Be careful in keeping your emotions bottled, as they may not help you in a difficult conversation.
 In extreme cases, this may lead to a job loss.

 Keep an eye on the intentions of others as they may be against you: shallow promises, lack of clarity or even a fraudulent deal are all possible.
 Stop following your heart and engage your mind because emotions and intentions will not be clear to you.